Homogeneous Khovanskii bases and MUVAK bases: A generalization to multiple valuations

 Assume now that \(\{f_1,\dots,f_k\}\) is a \(\Delta\)\=/homogeneous Khovanskii basis or, equivalently, that \(\beta\) is surjective.
 Let \(f\in A\) be \(\Delta\)\=/homogeneous.
 We run Algorithm~\ref{alg:homsubduc} for \(f\) together with \(\{f_1,\dots,f_k\}\).
 By assumption, the algorithm terminates, and by surjectivity of \(\beta\), the algorithm must give remainder \(r = 0\) and an element \(h\in K[X_1,\dots,X_k]\) with \(f = h(f_1,\dots,f_k)\) and \(\deg_\Gamma(\initial_\Gamma(h)) = v(f)\).
 Hence \(f\) is faithfully representable in \(f_1,\dots,f_k\) with respect to \(v\) via \(h\). \end{proof}

-\begin{remark} It appears that being a MUVAK basis is a stronger property than being a Khovanskii basis.
+\begin{remark} It appears that being a MUVAK basis with respect to a single valuation is a stronger property than being a Khovanskii basis.
 It is not clear what an analogue for the filtration given by one valuation in the case of multiple valuations should be.
 Finding such an analogue appears to be crucial for fully integrating MUVAK bases into the theory of SAGBI and Khovanskii bases. \end{remark}